 What to Do With Your 401(k) When You Change Jobs

-1. Keep your funds in your former employer’s 401(k) plan
+1. Keep your retirement account in your former employer’s 401(k) plan

 You may be able to leave your retirement account with your former employer.
-Generally, if your account balance is at least $5,000, you may be able to leave your account in your former employer’s plan.
+Generally, if your account balance is at least $7,000, you can often leave your account in your former employer’s plan.

 One benefit of this option is that you’re already familiar with the plan, the investment options, and the expenses.
-Although you may have the option to leave your account with your former employer, you will no longer be able to contribute to make deferral contributions.
+However, you are no longer able to contribute to this plan.

 2. Roll your retirement account into your new employer’s 401(k) plan

 Rolling your 401(k) account into a new employer’s 401(k) plan is one of the most common options.
 The advantage of this option is that it allows you to consolidate your retirement assets, which can lead to faster growth.
-Consolidating your retirement assets with your new employer allows you to utilize an investment strategy that is easier to track and make changes.
+Consolidating your retirement assets with your new employer allows you to use an investment strategy that is easier to track and adjust as needed.

 Not all employers allow rollovers into their plan.
-And if they do, they may require you wait until you become eligible to participate.
-Even if your new employer does allow you to rollover your account, you may find that you have fewer investment options and resources or that the expense ratios for the investments are higher.
+If they do, they may require you wait until you become eligible to participate.
+Even if your new employer does allow you to rollover your retirement account, consider the investment options and resources available to you and review the expenses attributable to the plan administration and investment options.

-While rolling funds into a new employer’s plan is one of the most common options, it may not be the best option for everyone.
-It’s important to understand the plan provisions of your new employer’s plan before electing a rollover.
+While rolling funds into a new employer’s plan is one of the most common options, it may not be the best option.
+It’s important to understand the provisions of your new employer’s plan before electing a rollover.

 3. Roll your retirement account into an Individual Retirement Account (IRA)

 Rolling over funds from your former employer’s 401(k) plan to an IRA is another option.
-This option is attractive to many because, like rolling over funds to your new employer’s 401(k) plan, rolling over to an IRA keeps your account tax-deferred.
+This option is attractive to many because rolling over to an IRA keeps your account tax-deferred.
 This option is especially common among individuals whose new employer may not allow rollovers into their plan or have a service requirement for participation.

-IRAs are generally less restrictive and you can choose from a variety of providers and investment options.
+IRAs are generally less restrictive and offer a variety of providers and investment options.

 4. Cash out your 401(k)

 Although this option may be enticing, cashing out your 401(k) early comes with consequences.
-A distribution is subject to federal and state income tax withholding, where applicable, and could also be subject to a penalty for early withdrawal if you are under age 59 ½.
-Taking a cash distribution may negatively impact and reduce the amount you will have for retirement.
+A distribution is subject to federal and state income tax withholding, where applicable, and could also be subject to an excise tax/penalty for early withdrawal if you are under age 59 ½.
+A cash distribution may negatively impact and reduce the amount you will have for retirement.

 How to determine which option is best for you